Executive functions: Adolescence

 Many executive functions may begin in childhood and preadolescence, such as inhibitory control.
 Yet, it is during adolescence when the different brain systems become better integrated.
 At this time, youth implement executive functions, such as inhibitory control, more efficiently and effectively and improve throughout this time period.
 Just as inhibitory control emerges in childhood and improves over time, planning and goal-directed behavior also demonstrate an extended time course with ongoing growth over adolescence.
 Likewise, functions such as attentional control, with a potential spurt at age 15, along with working memory, continue developing at this stage.

 Adulthood

 The major change that occurs in the brain in adulthood is the constant myelination of neurons in the prefrontal cortex.
 At age 20–29, executive functioning skills are at their peak, which allows people of this age to participate in some of the most challenging mental tasks.
 These skills begin to decline in later adulthood.
 Working memory and spatial span are areas where decline is most readily noted.
-Cognitive flexibility, however, has a late onset of impairment and does not usually start declining until around age 70 in normally functioning adults.
+Cognitive flexibility has a late onset of impairment and does not usually start declining until around age 70 in normally functioning adults.
 Impaired executive functioning has been found to be the best predictor of functional decline in the elderly.

+Exercise, even at light intensity, significantly improves executive function with the strongest effects seen in children, adolescents, and individuals with ADHD.
+Low- to moderate-intensity exercise was particularly effective in enhancing these higher-order cognitive processes.